fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://www.ezequiel.tech/2020/05/rce-in-cloud-dm.html">-RCE in Google Cloud Deployment Manager</a>

 <a href="https://hackerone.com/reports/1154542">-RCE when removing metadata with ExifTool</a>

+<a href="https://blog.1password.com/bug-bounty-updates/">-Raising the stakes: Doubling the rewards on our bug bounty program</a>

 <a href="https://infosecwriteups.com/pwning-your-assignments-stored-xss-via-graphql-endpoint-6dd36c8a19d5">-Pwning your assignments: Stored XSS via GraphQL endpoint</a>